Picovoice/picovoice/README.md

         inference_callback=inference_callback)
 ```

-`handle` is an instance of Picovoice runtime engine that detects utterances of wake phrase defined in the file located at
+`handle` is an instance of the Picovoice runtime engine.
+It detects utterances of wake phrase defined in the file located at
 `keyword_path`.
 Upon detection of wake word it starts inferring user's intent from the follow-on voice command within
-the context defined by the file located at `context_path`. `keyword_path` is the absolute path to
+the context defined by the file located at `context_path`. `keyword_path` is the absolute path to the
-[Porcupine wake word engine](https://github.com/Picovoice/porcupine) keyword file (with `.ppn` suffix).
+[Porcupine wake word engine](https://github.com/Picovoice/porcupine) keyword file (with `.ppn` extension).
-`context_path` is the absolute path to [Rhino Speech-to-Intent engine](https://github.com/Picovoice/rhino) context file
+`context_path` is the absolute path to the [Rhino Speech-to-Intent engine](https://github.com/Picovoice/rhino) context file
-(with `.rhn` suffix). `wake_word_callback` is invoked upon the detection of wake phrase and `inference_callback` is
+(with `.rhn` extension). `wake_word_callback` is invoked upon the detection of wake phrase and `inference_callback` is
 invoked upon completion of follow-on voice command inference.

-When instantiated, valid sample rate can be obtained via `handle.sample_rate`.
+When instantiated, the required rate can be obtained via `handle.sample_rate`.
 Expected number of audio samples per
 frame is `handle.frame_length`.
 The engine accepts 16-bit linearly-encoded PCM and operates on single-channel audio.
 The
 set of supported commands can be retrieved (in YAML format) via `handle.context_info`.